Church of St Peter, Clyffe Pypard: Nikolaus and Lola Pevsner

 Nikolaus Pevsner was born in Leipzig, Germany in 1902.
 In 1923 he married Carola ("Lola") Kurlbaum.
 Both families were of Jewish descent.
-Pevsner studied art history and progressed in his academic career but rising anti-semitism caused the Pevsners to leave Germany for England in the mid-1930s.
+Pevsner studied art history and progressed in his academic career but rising antisemitism caused the Pevsners to leave Germany for England in the mid-1930s.
 Settling eventually in London, they were frequent visitors to Wiltshire, staying in a cottage, Snowhill, near Clyffe Pypard, which belonged to a friend and colleague, Geoffrey Grigson.
 Soon after the war, Grigson offered to sell the cottage, and it became the Pevsner's country home until their deaths.
 In 1951 Pevsner published the first volumes of his magnum opus, The Buildings of England, an enterprise that took nearly 25 years to complete.

 Lola Pevsner died in 1963 and was buried in the churchyard at St Peters.
 A decade after her death, Pevsner commissioned the churchyard gates and railings as a memorial.
 On his own death in 1983, Pevsner was interred with his wife in a single grave at the church.
 The headstone, in granite, was carved by Will Carter and bears their names and the dates of their births and deaths.